kumamihir/kumamihir/README.md

 <!-- SNAKE — setup instructions in footer.
 Until then, this animated banner fills the space -->
 <img src="https://capsule-render.vercel.app/api?type=shark&height=60&color=0:0d1117,50:1a3a1a,100:0d1117&section=header&reversal=false&animation=twinkling" />

-> ⚡ **Snake animation:** After copying this README, run the GitHub Action once — see setup note at the bottom.

 <!-- Once your GitHub Action runs, replace the two lines above with this:
 <picture>